activisthandbook/activisthandbook/articles/trainings.md

 -   [**Change Lab**](https://www.changelabinfo.com/training-and-capacity-building/?utm_source=activisthandbook.org) ([Twitter](https://twitter.com/change_lab?utm_source=activisthandbook.org)): ChangeLab is a grassroots political lab that explores structural solutions to achieve racial justice.

+-   [**Ruckus**](https://ruckus.org/?utm_source=activisthandbook.org): "The Ruckus Society is a multi-racial network of trainers dedicated to providing the necessary tools, preparation, and support to build direct action capacity for ecological justice and social change movements.
+We work with Indigenous communities and other communities of color working to preserve their homes and environments and for climate justice."

+-   [**Power Labs**](https://powerlabs.io/?utm_source=activisthandbook.org): "PowerLabs helps organizers design and run people-powered campaigns.
+We provide training, coaching and strategic planning support to build the capacity of organizations, leaders and networks."

 ## Smaller initiatives